 Information management is an essential part of a successful program of environmental monitoring and assessment.
-CRAM is supported by a public web site (cramwetlands.org) that provides downloadable versions of this User's Manual, training materials, and access to an opensource database that allows registered CRAM practitioners to upload, view, and download CRAM results (eCRAM).
+CRAM is supported by a public web site (www.cramwetlands.org) that provides downloadable versions of this User's Manual, training materials, and access to an open-source database that allows registered CRAM practitioners to upload, view, and download CRAM results (eCRAM).
 The CRAM website and database are being developed in the context of a broad initiative in California to improve data and information sharing throughout the community of environmental scientists, managers, and the concerned public.
-The California Wetlands Monitoring Workgroup (CWMW) has developed the California Wetlands Portal (californiawetlands.net) as a mechanism to improve communication about the extent and condition of California's aquatic resources.
-Over time, the CRAM website will be integrated with the California Wetlands Portal website to provide a single point of entry for easy access to information about the State's wetlands and aquatic resources.2
+The California Wetlands Monitoring Workgroup (CWMW) has developed the California Wetlands Portal (waterboards.ca.gov/mywaterquality/eco_health/wetlands/) as a mechanism to improve communication with the public about the extent and condition of California's wetland resources.

-1 The riverine module of CRAM will be revised based on additional field work during FY 2012-14 to better accommodate assessment of arid headwater and other types of aridland streams.
+1 The riverine and module of CRAM will be revised based on additional field work during FY 2012-14 to better accommodate assessment of arid headwater and other types of aridland streams.